-Matt has handled a wide variety of antitrust litigation, including cases alleging price-fixing and other conspiracies, monopolization, tying, and exclusive dealing.
-His antitrust work includes cases brought by government enforcers and private plaintiffs, including class actions.
-He frequently consults with clients outside the litigation context on all aspects of state and federal antitrust law including price discrimination.
-He frequently advises clients on their relationships with competitors, their relationships with suppliers and customers, and pricing issues.
-His antitrust work spans many industries, including sports, manufacturing, petroleum, pharmaceuticals, automobile-related businesses, and payment services.
+Matt also has significant experience as a commercial litigator, particularly in antitrust matters.
+He has handled a wide variety of antitrust litigation, including cases alleging price-fixing and other conspiracies, monopolization, tying, and exclusive dealing.
+He frequently consults with clients outside the litigation context on all aspects of state and federal antitrust law including relationships with competitors, relationships with suppliers and customers, and price discrimination.
+His antitrust work covers multiple industries, including sports, manufacturing, petroleum, pharmaceuticals, automobile-related businesses, and payment services.

 Matt’s commercial litigation practice involves the prosecution and defense of claims for breach of contract (including UCC Article 2 litigation), tortious interference, fraud, and disparagement.
 Much of his work in these areas has involved Article 2 litigation for manufacturers, especially those in the automotive sector.